Discover The Value of Using The Blue Letter Bible Website

 I love BlueLetterBible.com.
 It’s as valuable to my Bible study as my pen — and I love my fine point pen.

-When I study a chapter of the Bible, I first read through it carefully in my Bible word by word, phrase by phrase and make my own personal notes with my awesome pen.
+When I study a chapter of the Bible, I first read through it carefully in my Bible word by word, phrase by phrase and make my own personal notes with my perfect pen.

-My studying will often produce questions I can’t answer, so I turn to my current favorite resource: BlueLetterBible.com.
-Plus I like to read what the professionals have to say anyway.
+My studying will often produce questions I can’t answer, so I turn to one of my favorite resources: BlueLetterBible.com.

-Click the link to be taken to the video tutorials help page: BLB Help — Video Tutorials
+Click the link to be taken to their video tutorials help page: BLB Help — Video Tutorials

 If you prefer to read, here are their non-video help tutorials: BLB Help Tutorials

 Now I’ll give you the bare basics of BLB, and how I use it every day.
 I’ll walk you through a short example of my using BLB to study Genesis 3.